mjschmidt271/koPP_particleCode/README.md

 1. Run the unit/verification tests to ensure the code is running properly.
     - `make test`
     - If tests fail, check out `<install location>/Testing/Temporary/LastTest.log` to get some info, and if it's not a straightforward issue, like a missing python package, then reach out or file a GitHub issue.
 1. To run some basic examples, take a look in the `build/src/examples` directory.
 There you will find three examples in the directories `MT_only`, `RWMT`, and `RW_only` (MT = mass-transfer, RW = random walk).
-To run an example:
     - `cd <example name>`
     - `./run_<example name>.sh`
-    - To plot/examine the data, run the Jupyter notebook `plot_<example name>.ipynb`.
+    - To plot/examine the data, run the associated Jupyter notebook.
-        - `jupyter-notebook plot_<example name>.ipynb`, and a web browser window should open to use the notebook.
+        - `jupyter-notebook plot_<example name>.ipynb`, and a web browser window should open to [use the notebook](https://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/Running%20Code.html).
         - This is another spot where you may run into missing python packages.
 If so, see [above](#brew_pip).
     - The examples can be modified by editing the input file `<example name>/data/<example name>_input.yaml`.
         - Note that if you edit the input file or run script here, in the build directory, it will be overwritten by the original (in the source tree--e.g. `koPP_particleCode/src/examples`) after doing another `make install`.

 ## Building for OpenMP (CPU)
-- Building with OpenMP does work on my personal Mac running Monterey (earlier versions also worked on Mojave) with `g++` versions 12 and 13 and `libomp` versions 11 and 14, as well as on a couple of Linux workstations, using various versions of the `g++` compiler.
+- Building with OpenMP does work on my personal Mac running Monterey (earlier versions also worked on Mojave) with `g++` versions 11 and 12 and `libomp` versions 11 and 14, as well as on a couple of Linux workstations, using various versions of the `g++` compiler.
     - **Note:**  If OpenMP was installed via Homebrew `brew info libomp` will give the version.
 - In order to build for OpenMP, (un)comment the relevant lines in `config.sh` so that `export USE_OPENMP=True` and ensure the proper compiler variable is set in the **"compiler options"** section, namely `MAC_OMP_CPP`.
     - In the current iteration of the config file, this is option #2 in the **"parallel accelerator options"** section.